mostdefinitelynotcody/lil_bro/STT_PROJECT_PLAN.md

 ### 4. LLM Cleanup Module
 - Trigger via keyboard shortcut or voice keyword
 - Sends current text to LLM with context
+- Modular provider interface (default to Ollama but swappable)
 - LLM fixes common STT errors:
   - Homophones (there/their/they're)
   - Punctuation